722.) Job 42

 raven and chicks at Yellowstone National Park

-Genesis 1:20-21 (New International Version)
+Genesis 1:20-21 (NIV)

 And God said, “Let birds fly above the earth across the vault of the sky.”
 So God created every winged bird according to its kind.
 And God saw that it was good.